-The Company expects to hold its 1999 Annual Meeting of Shareholders on Wednesday, May 26, 1999.
-In order to be considered for inclusion in the Company's proxy statement and form of proxy for the 1999 Annual Meeting, any proposals by shareholders intended to be presented at such meeting must be received by the Secretary of the Company at 2 Ada, Irvine, California 92618 by no later than January 26, 1999.
+The Company expects to hold its 1999 Annual Meeting of Shareholders in May 1999.
+In order to be considered for inclusion in the Company's proxy statement and form of proxy for the 1999 Annual Meeting, any proposals by shareholders intended to be presented at such meeting must be received by the Secretary of the Company at 2 Ada, Irvine, California 92618 by no later than December 31, 1998.